mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 is important to understand any real-time communication tool is essentially ephemeral in nature.
-While that is not technically correct and most tools do in fact store all communication indefinitely, even with built-in search functionality it is practically close to impossible to find a piece of information you are looking for that was discussed in some Slack channel (you likely don't even remember which one) the day before.
-So while team chat is a good mechanism to communicate among the team in a low effort, informal way – any information or decisions that are made via it need to eventually make their way into other, more permanent, and organized systems.
+While that is not technically correct and most tools do in fact store all communication indefinitely, even with built-in search functionality it is practically impossible to find a piece of information you are looking for that was discussed for example in some Slack channel (you likely don't even remember which one) the day before.
+So while team chat is a good mechanism to communicate among the team in a low effort, informal way, any information or decisions that are made via it need to eventually make their way into other, more permanent, and organized systems.